"Yeah, some help would be good don't you think?

 You mentioned production and development boxes.
 Where are they?

-Production is an AWS EC2 t3.nano in their Stockholm data center.
+Production is an AWS EC2 t3.nano t4g.nano in their Stockholm data center.
+(Switched from the t3 to t4g in July 2024 as the old OS reached end of life.)
 It's tiny, but it doesn't really do much.
 It's been suggested that I could run the whole thing as lambda functions, and I'm not convinced.
 I think running it as a container is more likely.
 At this point, however, I have a completely paid-for contract on a reserved EC2 instance until November 2023.
-(And in case anyone wonders, it works out to just slightly more than $1 US/month... much less than a cheap cup of coffee.)
-Development is on the little education box hosted by Goorm IDE in South Korea that I originally started using as part of a Udemy Web Development bootcamp I was taking a couple years ago.
-That course is the reason I learned some node.js and is why I started making the RazBot.
-I'll probably eventually move it all over to an AWS Cloud9 development box, but I haven't done so yet.
-Since Goorm offers me a free development environment, I don't have a strong incentive to switch.
+(And in case anyone wonders, it works out to just slightly more than $1 US/month... for the compute, but about three times that for the IPv4 address the server has to use.
+I'm a little bitter about the IPv4 cost, but one of the services that doesn't yet support IPv6 is Discord, so I've decreased by subscription for Discord to pay for the bot until they support IPv6.)
+I thought when I started this journey that I'd move development to a Cloud9 box in AWS, but have changed to using my desktop computer and Visual Code for development.

 Do you accept donations to keep the bot running?